-Myerscough College Basketball Academy is always searching for prospective students aged 16 to 19 who can contribute to the success of the programme, and, in turn, benefit from the provision and opportunities that we are able to provide our athletes.
+Myerscough College Basketball Academy is always searching for prospective students aged 16 to 19 who can contribute to the success of the programme, and, in turn, benefit from the provision and academic opportunities provided by the Academy.

 About Myerscough College

 Built on the site of the old Myerscough Hall, some six miles north of Preston, Myerscough College is a land-based Higher and Further Education college dating back to the 19th century.